brianshumate/vaultron/README.md

 ```

 If you are already familiar with Vault, but would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute the `./blazing_sword` script to do all of this for you.

-> **NOTE**: This script persists the unseal keys and initial root authentication token to a file in the `vault` directory named like `./vault/vault_1500766014.tmp`.
-If this behavior makes you feel some type of way, you're welcome at any time to put Vaultron down and pick up another toy project instead.

 If you are familiar with Terraform you can also use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances: